Are You Over or Under-Protecting Your Grants Data? 5 Ways to Balance Transparency and Data Protection in Sensitive

 Over the last few months, this blog has presented insights gained from the Advancing Human Rights initiative’s five-year trend analysis.
-Getting to these insights would not have been possible had not a growing number of funders decided to consistently share more detailed data about their grantmaking, such as through Candid’s (formerly Foundation Center’s) eReporting program.
+Getting to these insights would not have been possible had not a growing number of funders decided to consistently share more detailed data about their grantmaking, such as through Foundation Center’s eReporting program.
 In a field where data can pose real risks, some might feel that this openness is ill-advised.
 Yet transparency and data protection need not be at odds.
 By operating from a framework of responsible data, funders can simultaneously protect the privacy and security of grantees and contribute to making the human rights field more transparent, accountable, and effective.

-This topic—balancing transparency and data protection—was the focus of a session facilitated by Candid (then Foundation Center) at the PEAK Grantmaking 2018 annual conference.
+This topic – balancing transparency and data protection – was the focus of a session facilitated by Foundation Center at the PEAK Grantmaking annual conference last month.
 Our goal was not to debate the merits of one principle over the other, but to help provide a framework that funders can use in determining how to share grants data, even in challenging circumstances.
-What follows are some of the ideas and tips discussed at that session (a caveat here: these tips focus on data shared voluntarily by funders on their websites, with external partners like Candid, etc.; we recognize that funders may also face legal reporting requirements that could raise additional issues).
+What follows are some of the ideas and tips discussed at that session (a caveat here: these tips focus on data shared voluntarily by funders on their website, with external partners like Foundation Center, etc.; we recognize that funders may also face legal reporting requirements that could raise additional issues).

 - Think of transparency as a spectrum: Conversations regarding data sharing often seem to end up at extremes: we must share everything or we can’t share anything.
 Instead, funders should identify what level of transparency makes sense for them by asking themselves two questions: (1) What portion of our grants portfolio contains sensitive data that could put grantees at risk if shared? and (2) For the portion of grants deemed sensitive, which grant details – if any – are possible to share?
 Based on our experience with Advancing Human Rights, in most cases funders will find that it is possible to share some, if not most, of their grants information.